avabellaw/my-recipe/readme.md

 It will then have the following menu items:
 * Profile
 * My recipes
 * Log out
-* About

 Users will be able to click on "Add a Recipe" within the page "My Recipes".

-The footer will contain a link to the About page and links to socials.
+The footer will contain a link to the project GitHub.

 #### Research